Experimental and computational comparison of freeze-thaw induced pressure generation in red and sugar maple: Discussion

-The simulations in Figure~\ref{fig:sensitivity}b correspond to values of heartwood fraction $\theta$ between 0 and 0.7.
+The simulations in Figure~\ref{fig:sensitivity}b correspond to different values of the heartwood fraction $\heartfrac$ between 0 and 0.7.
 Clearly, both the shape of the pressure oscillations and the exudation pressure build-up are relatively insensitive to heartwood ratio.
-The root water uptake curves shift downward as $\theta$ increases, but this is simply a geometric effect due to the corresponding decrease in sapwood area.
-Among the two geometic parameters ($\Rtree$ and $\theta$) the solution is clearly most sensitive to stem radius, which is fortunate since it is extremely easy to measure (non-destructively).
+The root water uptake curves shift downward as $\heartfrac$ increases, but this is simply a geometric effect due to the corresponding decrease in sapwood area.
+Among the two geometric parameters ($\Rtree$ and $\heartfrac$) the solution is clearly most sensitive to stem radius, which is fortunate since $\heartfrac$ is difficult to measure (non-destructively) in a live tree.

-The two parameters controlling root flux -- root area $\Atree$ and reflection coefficient $\Cout$ -- can be estimated from data in the literature, but these still remain the most uncertain parameters in our model.
-By increasing $\Atree$ over two orders of magnitude, Figure~\ref{fig:sensitivity}c shows that the exudation pressure exhibits a modest increase; however, over the range $[10.4,18.6]$ suggested by \citet{day-harris-2007} there is only a small impact on exudation pressure build-up.
-The root reflection coefficient has a more conspicuous impact on exudation and Figure~\ref{fig:sensitivity}d shows that the oscillations in pressure trend upwards as $\Cout$ is reduced.
+The root area $\Atree$ that controls root water flux can be estimated from data in the literature, but it still remains the most uncertain parameter in our model.
+When increasing $\Atree$ over two orders of magnitude (from 1 to 100), Figure~\ref{fig:sensitivity}c shows that the amplitude of the stem pressure oscillations increases significantly owing to a drop in the minimum pressure, whereas the peak pressures remain approximately the same.
+However, over the narrower range of values $\Atree\in[10.4,18.6]$ reported by \citet{day-harris-2007} for red maples, the differences in stem pressure are relatively small.

+\leavethisout{The root reflection coefficient has a more conspicuous impact on exudation and Figure~\ref{fig:sensitivity}d shows that the oscillations in pressure trend upwards as $\Cout$ is reduced.
 This an obvious consequence of restricting root outflow which retains more water in the xylem that can freeze and subsequently store pressure in the fibers.
-It is clearly important that we have incorporated the root reflection coefficient in our modified model equations and despite the relative insensitivity to this parameter, there is still an opportunity here for new experiments that aim to obtain better estimates of $\Cout$ in maple trees.
+It is clearly important that we have incorporated the root reflection coefficient in our modified model equations and despite the relative insensitivity to this parameter, there is still an opportunity here for new experiments that aim to obtain better estimates of $\Cout$ in maple trees.}